DickinsonCollege/FarmData2/ONBOARDING.md

   - Resources:
     - [Hello World](https://guides.github.com/activities/hello-world/): A first introduction to GitHub that will get you started if you haven't used it before.
     - [GitFlow Intro](https://guides.github.com/introduction/flow/): An introduction to an effective way of using GitHub (i.e. a _workflow_).
-The followign two guides walk through how to work with existing open source projects and essentially follow GitFlow:
+The following two guides walk through how to work with existing open source projects and essentially follow GitFlow:
       - [Step-by-step guide to contributing on GitHub](https://www.dataschool.io/how-to-contribute-on-github/)
       - [7 Steps to Get Started with Git](https://www.fosslife.org/7-steps-get-started-git).
     - [Git Immersion](https://gitimmersion.com/): A tutorial walks through a series of short hands-on exercises that provide practice with the key features of git.